Idealism in international relations: History

-Link finds that Wilson from his earliest days had imbibed the beliefs of his denomination - in the omnipotence of God, the morality of the Universe, a system of rewards and punishments and the notion that nations, as well as man, transgressed the laws of God at their peril.
-Blum (1956) argues that he learned from William Ewart Gladstone a mystic conviction in the superiority of Anglo-Saxons, in their righteous duty to make the world over in their image.
+Arthur Link finds that Wilson from his earliest days had imbibed the beliefs of his denomination – in the omnipotence of God, the morality of the Universe, a system of rewards and punishments and the notion that nations, as well as man, transgressed the laws of God at their peril.
+Blum (1956) argues that Wilson developed a mystic conviction in the superiority of Anglo-Saxons, and in their righteous duty to make the world over in their image, from William Ewart Gladstone.
 Moral principle, constitutionalism, and faith in God were among the prerequisites for alleviating human strife.
 While he interpreted international law within such a brittle, moral cast, Wilson remained remarkably insensitive to new and changing social forces and conditions of the 20th century.
 He expected too much justice in a morally brutal world which disregarded the self-righteous resolutions of parliaments and statesmen like himself.
 Wilson's triumph was as a teacher of international morality to generations yet unborn.
 Daniel Patrick Moynihan sees Wilson's vision of world order anticipated humanity prevailing through the "Holy Ghost of Reason," a vision which rested on religious faith.

 Wilson's views were based on the future welfare of humankind.
 He called for a world made safe democracy, this was organized around political, economic and social standards.
 These principles were stated in his 14-point peace program.
 Wilson thought of this program as an American commitment to show man kind the way of liberty.
 The core of Wilson's program was a League of Nations committed to peace, and bringing down tyranny which was thought to be the root of war.
 The idea was that if democracy could be widespread peace and prosperity would prevail.

 Wilson's diplomatic policies had a profound influence on shaping the world.
 Diplomatic historian Walter Russell Mead has explained: